 Source: @Funskincare on Instagram

 Retinoid works on the cellular level in their final active form of retinoic acid.
-It is recognized by the cell receptor and “wakes them up” to do the work on rejuvenating by reversing the signs of ageing.
-Different derivatives of retinoid require different numbers of conversion in order to work their magic.
-Tretinoin which is ready in their active form of retinoic acid doesn’t require any conversion to work, however the other form such as retinol requires a two-step conversion before transforming to retinoic acid.
+It is recognised by the cell receptor and “wakes them up” to do the work on rejuvenating by reversing the signs of ageing.
+Different retinoid derivatives require different numbers of conversion to work their magic.
+Tretinoin is ready in its active form of retinoic acid doesn’t require any conversion to work.
+However, the other forms, such as retinol, requires a two-step conversion before transforming to retinoic acid.
 You can think of the conversion as an obstacle for vitamin A to work.
 Therefore, the more conversion that the retinoid derivatives need, the lesser amount of actives available on the final step.

 In the US, some form of active retinoic acid is readily available in OTC and usually known as the brand “Adapalene”.
 However, in European countries, this medication is still physician-prescribed only.
-If you are still contemplating on trying out this advanced version, you can also try out their other derivatives to test on the water of anti-ageing from retinol and their other forms.
+If you are still contemplating trying out this advanced version, you can also try out their other derivatives to test on the water of anti-ageing from retinol and their different forms.
 So far, retinol is the most commonly well-known and widely-used retinoid derivative in anti-ageing skincare products.

 Benefits of Retinoid

 Now let’s talk about all the benefits of retinoid.
 The anti-ageing benefit of retinoids is not an overnight thing and requires dedication and persistence.
 Generally, their effect can be seen after at least 12 weeks of consistent use and progressively increases until up to 6 months (the longer the better).Here are some of the advantages that you can benefit from retinoid products:

 Regulate skin cell’s turnover

-Our skin’s normal turnover rate is around 28 days.
+Our skin’s average turnover rate is around 28 days.
 However, it slows down as we age.
-That is why you will experience duller or tired-looking skin a lot easier compared to your “youthful” years.
-Retinoid can definitely help with reviving our skin cell’s turnover back to its normal rate.
+That is why you will experience duller or tired-looking skin a lot easier than your “youthful” years.
+Retinoid can help revive our skin cell’s turnover back to its normal rate.